FAQ

 WILL MY JEWELRY STAIN MY SKIN?

 Metals are known to stain skin with prolonged exposure to sweat, humidity and chemicals.
-Remove rings prior to washing hands, applying hand cream and before bathing or swimming.
+Remove jewelry prior to washing hands, applying lotions/perfumes and before bathing or swimming.
 Use a polishing clothe to remove tarnishing and oils.

 IS YOUR JEWELRY NICKEL FREE?